chilibeard/IntuneDriveMapping/Documentation.md

 ## Adding network drive mapping entries

-`UNC Path` enter the network path for your file share.
+**UNC Path** - enter the network path for your file share.
 Examples:

 * `\\ds.tech.nicolonsky.ch\dfsroot\public`

 If you want to use environment variables use PowerShell environment variables:
 * `\\ds.tech.nicolonsky.ch\dfsroot\homes\$env:username`

-Drive Letter - enter a character in the range of A-Z without the colon.
+**Drive Letter** - enter a character in the range of A-Z without the colon.

-Display Name - reflects the name displayed in windows explorer.
+**Display Name** - reflects the name displayed in windows explorer.

-Security Group Filter - enter a sam account name of an on-premises Active Directory group the user needs to be a member of.
+**Security Group Filter** - enter a sam account name of an on-premises Active Directory group the user needs to be a member of.

 ## Troubleshooting